Key holiday shipping deadlines and tips to avoid shipping scams

 Hanukkah 2022 Shipping Deadlines

 The first night of Hanukkah is Dec.
 18, which is a Sunday.
 A few stores have announced Hanukkah shipping deadlines.
-For those that haven’t announced specific deadlines, please check the retailer’s shipping guarantees to see how long it takes to ship packages.
+Please check the retailer’s shipping guarantees for those that haven’t announced specific deadlines to see how long it takes to ship packages.

 Kwanzaa 2022 Shipping Deadlines